DI Management Home > Utilities > Base64 utility for Windows

 Acknowledgements

 This program is original code written by David Ireland which includes code adapted from radix64.c (Copyright (c) 1995 -- Carl M. Ellison).
-Thanks to Simon Josefsson for his implementation of the original Linux program and the design of the command-line interface.
+Thanks to Simon Josefsson for his implementation of the original Linux program and the design of the command-line interface, which we've tried to replicate in this implementation.
+And thanks to Jason Mangiafico and Evzen Polenka for bringing contrary examples to our attention and pointing to solutions.

 Revision History